 FAQs:

-The troy ounce has its roots in the medieval French town of Troyes, a historic trading center where merchants from across Europe gathered.
-The system was later adopted in England and became the international standard for weighing precious metals such as gold, silver, and platinum.
-Its use continues today, providing consistency and trust in global bullion markets.
+The troy ounce has its roots in the medieval French town of Troyes, a major trading hub where merchants from across Europe gathered.
+The system was adopted for weighing precious metals due to its consistency and reliability, and it has remained the industry standard for gold, silver, platinum, and palladium for centuries.